 Kayleigh Wrigley is one of our Family Support Workers in Blackpool.
 Her son transitioned at a young age.
-In this blog for LGBT History Month, Kayleigh explains how her lived experience with her son has been a tool she has and will continue to use at SHS.
+In this blog, Kayleigh explains how her lived experience with her son has been a tool she has and will continue to use at SHS.

 My son didn’t transition overnight.
 It was never something I was confronted with and was shocked by.
 It was something that I grew to understand over a period of time.